 Specific details about the oldest constructions in Oppède-le-Vieux are limited.
 At the back of the house you stand in front of the immense wall of the castle.
 Even higher you can spot the remains of the medieval fortress.

 The castle, once owned by the Counts of Toulouse and later the papacy in the 13th century, was abandoned around the end of the 17th century.
 Over time, inhabitants relocated to the more accessible plains (Les Poulivets or in short Oppède), leading to the village’s gradual desertion.
+This transition marked a significant shift in the region’s demographics and economy, as the community adapted to changing times and circumstances.

 To Oppède-le-Vieux in spring, a short video